Paul-Cheeseman/Stream3-Project/README.md

  - jQuery code within the stripe.js file within the purchase app, is code supplied by the Code Institute https://www.codeinstitute.net/

  - The register/login/logout views within accounts app, it is based on code supplied by the Code Institute https://www.codeinstitute.net/ but has been changed substantially.
-For example the register views now gracefully handles attempts to register a username already used, the login app now checks for a stored cart from a the last login and if present restores it, the logout app now stores a cart if required.
+For example the register views now gracefully handles attempts to register a username already in use, the login app now checks for a stored cart from a the last login and if present restores it, the logout app now stores a cart if required.

 #### Justification of approach